UTA needless firing of Cross doesn't fix the problem

-Upon hearing the news that Texas-Arlington fired Scott Cross, one Division I coach in the state said to me, "They did what?
+Upon hearing the news that UT Arlington fired Scott Cross, one Division I coach in the state said to me: "They did what?
 Didn't he win 20 games three straight years?"

 Cross had one of the hardest jobs in the state, and he was caught up in not being the right guy, even if he was the right guy.